kaleido-public/django-client-framework/doc-src/source/intro/supported-methods-of-rest-api.rst

-.. _Supported_RESTful_API:
+.. _Supported_REST_API:

-Supported Methods of the RESTful API
+Supported Methods of the REST API
 =====================================

 Types of routes